 Image: LGBTI Elders Dance Club by All The Queens Men.
 (C) Photo by Bryony Jackson.

 THE COMING BACK OUT BALL feature documentary is an important project that spotlights a number of key themes in the social issue space.
-The treatment of and the lack of consideration for elderly LGBTI people in nursing homes; the marginalisation of the LGBTI community, both historically and in the present day; the importance of access to the arts for the elderly; LGBTI welfare; and the importance of community inclusion and acceptance.
+The treatment of and the lack of consideration for elderly LGBTI people in aged care facilities; the marginalisation of the LGBTI community, both historically and in the present day; the importance of access to the arts for the elderly; LGBTI welfare; and the importance of community inclusion and acceptance.

 Aims & Objectives